There are simple ways to get an energy boost, from fruits and veggies, water and quality sleep

 - Vitamin B12 helps turn food into fuel and therefore increases our energy.

-- Vitamin D3 influences cell growth, strengthens bones and improves immunity, which can help protect us from COVID-19.
+- Vitamin D3 influences cell growth, strengthens bones and improves immunity.

-After focusing on these energy boosters, be sure to get at least 7-8 hours of sleep.
+After focusing on these energy boosters, be sure to get at least seven to eight hours of sleep.
 Set a bedtime routine and stick with it.
 Avoid screen time before bed, daytime naps and too much caffeine if you can.

-In conclusion, dealing with frequent low energy can sometimes be one of the most challenging health issues people can have and can keep you from achieving your wellness goals.
-If you wake up tired, or experience an afternoon slump, try one of my healthier energy-boosting options above.
+The bottom line: Dealing with frequent low energy can sometimes be one of the most challenging health issues people can have and can keep you from achieving your wellness goals.
+If you wake up tired or experience an afternoon slump, try an energy-booster including eating fruits and veggies, drinking enough water and getting quality sleep.
 You can do it!

 If you have chronic fatigue that is impacting your life, you may need to see a doctor.
 Book now with a primary care provider.